Had an issue with Foxtel? Get a real response.

 First-Contact Resolution

-Foxtel aims to fix simple problems on the spot — like account adjustments or signal resets.
+Foxtel aims to fix simple problems on the spot.
 Many issues are resolved during your initial contact.

-If your complaint can’t be fixed immediately, it’s escalated to a case manager or specialist team for deeper investigation.
-You’ll be informed of this step and why it’s necessary.
+If your complaint can’t be fixed immediately, it’s escalated to a case manager or specialist team for further investigation.

 Updates & Tracking